 As a 2014 Fellow of the TBA21 Academy, I was part of the expedition to bury a contemporary art treasure on the remote Isla del Coco in the Pacific.
 It was all in the name of art and conservation, and something of legend.

 I was born in Michigan, United States, in 1981.
 I moved slightly south to Ohio to study and work in 2000.
 In 2006 I moved further east to complete my studies in London, United Kingdom, where I was based until January 2016.
 During that time I have traveled and made work in many more directions, over much greater distances.
-I currently live and work nomadically.
+I work nomadically and site-responsively, but recently relocated my home to the historic Village of Calumet in Michigan's Keweenaw Peninsula.

 You can download my CV here.